There is a large range of specific auto insurance terms. This glossary will cover all the terms and definitions that you will need to know.

 A type of usage-based insurance that records an individual’s driving habits, usually through a device that is installed in the vehicle to register how fast one brakes, time of day, and speed, resulting in a premium discount of up to 25%.

-A usage-based insurance program that does not measure or use the driver’s habits to determine rates.
+A usage-based insurance program that does not use the driver’s habits to determine rates.
 Rather, pay-per-mile is based solely on the distance driven and an individual can pay on a per-mile basis.

 A beneficiary or insured individual that receives a payment for loss by an insurer.
 A Loss Payee is the institution that financed the lease or loan of the vehicle.
 Insurance companies will make a payment to the Loss Payee first in the event of a total loss.